CESP-ExpHer/Gene_Annotation/1_hg19/1_Analyzing/README.md

 <br></br>
 <kbd> <img src="0_Images/Slide67.PNG"/> </kbd>
 <br></br>
-Here is another suggestion for creation of an annotation file:<br>
+Here is another suggestion for the creation of an annotation file:<br>
 Consider union of all databases files<br> GENCODE_superset, Biomart-ENSEMBL, Paper-EBI_GENCODE, PE, NCBI, FANTOM<br>
 **NOTE:** UCSC does NOT have Gene_class.